ThKrypt/QualCoder/01-Introduction.md

 4. Use the Windows command prompt.
 Type "cmd" in the Windows Start search engine, and click on the black software "cmd.exe" - the command console for Windows.
 In the console type or paste, using the right-click mouse copy and paste (ctrl+v does not work)

 5. In the command prompt, move (using the `cd` command) into the QualCoder folder.
-You should be inside the QualCoder-master folder or if using a release (the Qualcoder-3.2 folder). e.g.
+You should be inside the QualCoder-master folder or if using a release (the Qualcoder-3.3 folder). e.g.

 `cd Downloads\QualCoder-master`

 6. Install and activate the virtual environment.
-This step can be skipped, but I recommend you do not skip it.

 `pip install virtualenv`